Chemical Law & Prop 65

 With extensive experience in complex litigation, Ms. Ellis has effectively defended cases of all sizes in state and federal courts across the country, including catastrophic personal injury, wrongful death/survival lawsuits and class actions, and has played a key role in all phases of litigation and trial.
 She is also well versed on a wide-range of discovery issues and procedures including handling of e-discovery and trade secrets.

 Anne Marie brings her litigation and regulatory experience to a variety of industry groups, including the Hockey Equipment Certification Council Inc. which is a 501(c)(3) non-profit organization that seeks out, evaluates and selects standards and testing procedures for hockey equipment.
-She is a sustaining member of PLAC (Product Liability Advisory Council) which is a prestigious trade association at the forefront of helping product manufacturers, retailers and suppliers stay abreast of legal and regulatory issues.
-Anne Marie also contributes to the legal task force of the SFIA (Sports and Fitness Industry Association).

 - Seton Hall University School of Law